gerardo-git/CF_SQL/README.md

-# CF_SQL
+# Rockbuster SQL data analysis

-Contains scripts and data for a movie rental company and its analysis
+Contains scripts and data for a movie rental company and its analysis using PostgreSQL